 Mid-Tribulation believers think the first three and a half years of the tribulation are Satan’s wrath, not God’s.
 God’s wrath, they say, doesn’t begin until the seventh trumpet of Revelation 11.
 The church will remain on earth during that time, also called the “beginning of sorrows.”
-The church will see all seven seal judgements and the first six trumpets before we are called to the clouds to be with Him.
+The church will see all seven seal judgements and the first six trumpets.
+Jesus will call us to the clouds to be with Him.
 They still see the rapture event as separate from the Second Coming of Christ.
 Only believers will hear the trumpet and see Him in the clouds.
-They believe that the Church will be in Heaven having the Marriage Supper of the Lamb during those last three and a half years when God brings His wrath.
+They believe that the Church will be in Heaven having the Marriage Supper of the Lamb during those last three and a half years.
+That will be the time when God brings His wrath.

 The Pre-Wrath Position – One Event: The Second Coming of Christ